AidanCachia/honeypot-commands/llm-honeypot/llm-commands.md

 python3 ssh_honeypot.py
 ```

-The following commands were used to run the honeypot in the background and save output into run log files:
+The following command was used to run the honeypot in the background and save output into a run log file:

 ```bash
 nohup python3 ssh_honeypot.py > honeypot_run.log 2>&1 &